s-zeid/elements/index.md

   for pods, but this will be limited to shipping and running multiple container images in/from the same AppImage and sharing their resources.
-  Also, like the containers themselves, major runtime options like resource sharing will be defined in the recipe file.
+  Also, like the containers themselves, major runtime options like resource sharing will be defined in the definition file.

 * **Elements does not interact with any container registries at runtime, and images are not OCI-compliant.**  This is due to the use cases for which